pingcap/docs/blocklist-control-plan.md

 | TopN Pushdown | topn_push_down | Try to push the topn to where is closer to the data source |
 | Join Reorder | join_reorder | Decide the order of multi-table joins |

-### Disable Optimization Rules
+### Disable optimization rules

-We can use the **Blocklist of Optimization Rules** to disable some of them if some rules lead to a sub-optimal execution plan for some special queries.
+You can use the blocklist of optimization rules to disable some of them if some rules lead to a sub-optimal execution plan for some special queries.

 #### Usage

 > **Note:**
 >
 > All the following operations need the `super privilege` privilege of the database.
 Each optimization rule has a name. e.g. the name of column pruning is `column_prune`.
-The names of all optimization rules can be found in the second column of the table [Important Optimization Rules](#Important_Optimization_Rules).
+The names of all optimization rules can be found in the second column of the table [Important Optimization Rules](#important-optimization-rules).

-- If you want to disable some rules, you can write its name to the table `mysql.opt_rule_blacklist`. e.g.
+- If you want to disable some rules, write its name to the table `mysql.opt_rule_blacklist`. e.g.

     {{< copyable "sql" >}}